-We share rich relationships with one another in the church, the body of Christ, the community Jesus builds in the kingdom of God.
-The foundation of our relationships is established by God in His kingdom—one body and one Spirit.
+Rich relationships are shared in the body of Christ, the community Christ builds.
+The foundation of our relationships is established by God in His kingdom—one body and one Spirit ...

-The unity of the Spirit is based on those 7 foundational ones we share in the worldwide community of followers of Jesus.
+Those shared relationships are the 7 foundational ones we share in the worldwide community of followers of Jesus.
 That’s the spiritual reality of what God has given us.
 Because God has made us new creatures created in Christ and fitly joined together in His body and poured out His Spirit in us, we can keep the unity of the Spirit in the bond of peace.

 1 Putting away therefore all wickedness, all deceit, hypocrisies, envies, and all evil speaking, 2 as newborn babies, long for the pure milk of the Word, that with it you may grow, 3 if indeed you have tasted that the Lord is gracious: 4 coming to him, a living stone, rejected indeed by men, but chosen by God, precious.
 5 You also, as living stones, are built up as a spiritual house, to be a holy priesthood, to offer up spiritual sacrifices, acceptable to God through Yeshua the Messiah.
 6 Because it is contained in Scripture,